eldoranstars/ansible/day-3/README.md

 Develop custom filter to select an URL to download MongoDB depends on OS name and Software version from https://www.mongodb.org/dl/linux/

+Write a playbook (name: mongodb.yml) to prove that this module works.

-Develop custom module to manage VirtualBox:
+Develop custom module to manage VirtualBox.

-Arguments:

-- path to Vagrantfile

-- state: started, stopped, destroyed

-Return values:

-- state: running, stopped, not created

-- ip address, port

-- path to SSH key file

-- username to connect to VM

-- os_name

-- RAM size

-Errors:

-- file doesn’t exists

-- failed on creation
+Create a playbook (name: stack.yml) to provision Tomcat stack (Nginx + Tomcat) on VirtualBox VM.